The Other Worlds Austin SciFi Screenwriting Contest, sponsored by Save the Cat!®

 - May 1st to July 31st, Features/TV/Shorts $50/$45/$35

 - August 1st to September 30th, Features/TV/Shorts $70/$65/$45

 Other Worlds Austin does not offer waivers under any circumstances.
 Our fees simply pay for the awards and the costs of running the contest (not even).
 We understand the financial hardship of being a screenwriter and costs of submitting to competitions and have kept our fees low in order to allow the most number of entries possible.
 We hope you can find it in your budget to submit your screenplay.

-Free copies of all five Save the Cat!® books for all Category Winners and Finalists.
+Free copy of a Save the Cat!® book of the Winners' choosing for all Category Winners.

-Free copy of Save the Cat!® Story Structure Software 3.0: Structure your screenplay the Save the Cat!® Way for all Category Winners and Finalists.
+Free copy of Save the Cat!® Story Structure Software 3.0: Structure your screenplay the Save the Cat!® Way for all Category Winners.

 - NOTE: there must be at least 50 entries in a category to be awarded a prize.
 Categories w/ less than 50 entries may be combined w/ other categories when awarding prizes.
 However, a winning script will still be selected in each category (no matter the total entries).

 Submit NOW Exclusively on FilmFreeway.com

 (Click ENTER A SCRIPT above or follow the link below)

 Psst...we've also partnered with InkTip on spreading the word on our Screenwriting Contest!